-- 2.3 The NPSD also periodically issues non-binding position and information papers.
-Position papers are published by the NPSD in order to affirm and clarify its position on specific payment system issues.
-These documents set out approaches, procedures and policy matters which are applicable, and although not legally binding, carry moral suasion. - 2.4 Information papers are divided into two categories: - 2.4.1 documents which complement the position papers issued and provide useful information to the industry; and - 2.4.2 position papers previously published by the NPSD which are on occasion converted into information papers for research and historical reference purposes. - 2.5 In terms of the NPS Act, the NPSD has the power to recognise a PSMB which formulates industry-specific rules for the payment system.
-The supervision and enforcement of compliance with the rules is the responsibility of the PSMB. - 2.6 The rules, commonly issued by the PSMB, relate to the issuance of payment instruments, and the participation in clearing and settlement systems and activities.
+- 2.2 The NPS Act empowers the NPSD, after consultation with the PSMB, to issue directives regarding a payment system or the application of the provisions of the NPS Act.
+These directives are gazetted and are legally binding.
+They also enable the NPSD to direct changes and enforce corrective action in response to non-compliance with regulations and/or policies in the NPS. - 2.3 The NPSD also periodically issues non-binding position and information papers.
+Position papers are published by the NPSD to affirm and clarify its position on specific payment system issues.
+These documents set out approaches, procedures and policy matters which are applicable, and although not legally binding, they carry moral suasion. - 2.4 Information papers are divided into two categories: - 2.4.1 documents that supplement the position papers issued and provide useful information to the industry; and - 2.4.2 position papers previously published by the NPSD, which may occasionally be converted into information papers for research and historical reference purposes. - 2.5 In terms of the NPS Act, the NPSD has the authority to recognise a PSMB that formulates industry-specific rules for the payment system.
+The PSMB is responsible for supervising and enforcing compliance with these rules. - The rules, commonly issued by the PSMB, relate to the issuance of payment instruments and participation in clearing and settlement systems and activities.
 Key parties covered by the rules include participants, payment clearing house system operators, system operators, third-party service providers and other stakeholders whose role affects the clearing environment.
 The PSMB is also responsible for dispute resolution in respect of matters that fall within its mandate.
-Issues that remain unresolved at the PSMB level are escalated, through the relevant governance structures, to the NPSD by PSMB management or participants, as the case may be. - 2.7 The legal framework recognises that participation in the payments environment requires the involvement of both banks and non-banks, since they play different roles in making the NPS effective, safe and sound, while encouraging innovation and competition in the system.
-Provisions and criteria for non-banks to access and participate in the NPS are clearly defined in the legal framework. - 2.8 In terms of the NPS Act, the NPSD has the power to request, on a regular basis, information relating to the payment system. - 2.9 Governance arrangements are also in place to ensure adherence with applicable legislation. - 2.10 Section 10A of the Promotion of Administrative Justice Act 3 of 2000 (PAJA) legally protects all NPS staff responsible for regulation, supervision and oversight within the system, provided that such responsibilities are exercised in good faith.
+Issues that remain unresolved at the PSMB level are escalated to the NPSD through the relevant governance structures by PSMB management or participants, as applicable. - 2.7 The legal framework recognises that participation in the payments environment requires the involvement of both banks and non-banks, since they play different roles in making the NPS effective, safe and sound, while encouraging innovation and competition in the system.
+Provisions and criteria for non-banks to access and participate in the NPS are clearly defined in the legal framework. - 2.8 In terms of the NPS Act, the NPSD has the authority to request, on a regular basis, information relating to the payment system. - 2.9 Governance arrangements are also in place to ensure adherence with applicable legislation. - 2.10 Section 10A of the Promotion of Administrative Justice Act 3 of 2000 (PAJA) legally protects all NPS staff responsible for regulation, supervision and oversight within the system, provided that such responsibilities are exercised in good faith.